 In the second quarter of 2007, we launched Campaign Metrix, a suite of products that enables our customers to measure their return on investment from their investment in digital marketing campaigns and that we believe will help their revenue growth.
-Project revenues from Campaign Metrix will be generated when a customer accesses or downloads a report through our Web site.
-Pricing for our Campaign Metrix product is presently based on the scope of the information provided in the report generated by the customer.
+In 2008, we also launched Brand Metrix, which shows customers the test compared to control effectiveness of a campaign using survey-based metrics that we collect for our Ad Recruit technology.
+Project revenues from Campaign Metrix and Brand Metrix will be generated when a customer accesses or downloads a report through our Web site.
+Pricing for our Campaign Metrix and Brand Metrix products are presently based on the scope of the information provided in the report generated by the customer.